 Chief Executive and Nurse Director

-Clare joined QNIS in February 2014, bringing her experience as a nursing leader in health care improvement and policy.
-She was one of the first graduate nurses from the University of Southampton in 1989.
-She trained as a children’s nurse in Oxford and in 1993 she joined the Royal College of Nursing (RCN) as a member of the Standards of Care programme, completing her Masters degree a year later.
-She built a strong portfolio of evaluation research, practice development and national quality improvement projects and was appointed Director of the RCN’s Quality Improvement Programme in 2003 which, at that time, included the NICE Collaborating Centre for Nursing and Supportive Care.
-She moved to Edinburgh in 2007, honing her healthcare policy and influencing skills in community nursing as a Policy Adviser at the RCN in Scotland.
-In 2016, Clare was awarded an Honorary Professorship within the Division of Nursing at Queen Margaret University and a Florence Nightingale Foundation Leadership Scholarship.
+Clare joined QNIS in 2014, bringing her experience as a nursing leader in health care improvement and policy.
+A children’s nurse by background, she was appointed Director of the RCN’s UK Quality Improvement Programme in 2003.
+She moved to Edinburgh in 2007, honing her influencing skills in community nursing as a Policy Adviser with the RCN.
+In 2016, Clare was awarded an Honorary Professorship in Nursing at Queen Margaret University and a Florence Nightingale Foundation Leadership Scholarship.
 Her vision is to unleash the creativity of nurses to be catalysts for positive change in the health and wellbeing of individuals, families and communities.